kuijken/VISQL/README.md

 **Aggregated results on image quality:**

-In the example_output/imagequality folder, for every month yyyymm (eg 202407), the following tables and plots with median IQ values per
+The example_output/imagequality folder contains example tables and plots of median IQ values per exposure that are produced for every month yyyymm (here 202407):
-exposure:

 <pre>
 IQ_timeline_202407.png                - plot of R2, e1, e2, tref1, tref2 vs. time (median of indiv. exposures is plotted)
 psfmoments_202407.png                 - plot of combinations of e,R2,coma,trefoil